-- if Child Benefit is not being received, the address at which a child is registered with a doctor (G.P.);
+Where Child Benefit is not received, we will require evidence to show the address at which a child is registered with a doctor (GP).

 You must therefore send us a copy of your latest benefit entitlement notice or your child’s medical card.
 We may ask for further evidence.

 For admission purposes a ‘looked after child’ is a child:

 - in the care of a local authority or who is being provided with accommodation by a local authority in the exercise of their social services functions.
 This covers accommodated children and those who are in care under a Care Order or Interim Care Order.
 This can include living with family or friends, in foster care, in a children’s home, residential school, special school or in supported lodgings.

 - who was previously looked after and immediately after being looked after became the subject of an adoption, child arrangements order or special guardianship order.
 A child arrangements order is an order setting the arrangements to be made as to the person with whom the child is to live under the Children and Families Act 2014.

 A Residence Order sets out the arrangements as to the person with whom the child is to live under Section 8 of the Children’s Act 1989.

 A Special Guardianship Order appoints a child’s special guardian(s) under Section 14A of the Children’s Act 1989.

 For applications under this rule, please provide a letter from your child’s Social Worker or other documentary evidence confirming this situation.

 If you would like your application for your highest preference school to be considered under this rule, you must have a very strong reason for your child attending this particular school.